I love helping my students understand how they fit into the world around them.

 Literature and Languages

-Dr. Rowe is a passionate professor of children's literature who has a lifelong love for stories, Disney and diverse cultures.
+Dr. Rowe is a passionate professor of children's literature who has a lifelong love for stories, Disney and world cultures.
 She often visits Walt Disney World, not only as a fan who enjoys the shows and attractions but also as a scholar who conducts research on the media and messages of the parks.
 She explores how children's media is constructed and received by various audiences and how it shapes their views of themselves and the world.
 She also loves teaching her students to find their own voices and to critically analyze the media they encounter every day.
 For her, teaching is the most fulfilling and rewarding aspect of her career.

 A Conversation With Dr. Rebecca Rowe